juanmv7/juanmv7.github.io/_projects/project_ELEC413.md

 ---

 ## Abstract
-This is a project in which I design different fabry perot cavities for a central wavelength of 1310 nm using silicon Bragg grating, couplers and waveguides.
-These designs will be fabricated and measurements will be obtained which we will analyse with the simulations carried out.
+This project involves the design of Fabry-Perot cavities for a central wavelength of 1310 nm using silicon Bragg gratings, couplers, and waveguides.
+These designs will be fabricated, and measurements will be analyzed and compared with the carried-out simulations.

-### Project Objectivesx
+### Project Objectives
 - **Optimize Fabry-Perot cavity designs** for effective laser performance at 1310 nm.
 - **Compare simulation data** with experimental results to understand deviations.
 - **Evaluate the effects of manufacturing variances**, such as deviations in Bragg period, on wavelength accuracy.